 Since I started going to Pure Power Boot Camp, my body regimen has become simplified and more challenging at the same time.
 I don’t want to be carting lots of potions and lotions to the gym but, on the other hand, a girl’s gotta spa whenever she can.
 So here are my body regimen essentials.

-My gym bag stowaway is Osmotics Blue Copper 5 Cooling Moisture Mist ($35 in the shop).
+My gym bag stowaway is Osmotics Blue Copper 5 Cooling Moisture Mist ($35).
 This spray has an active ingredient — a marine oligosaccharide to be precise — that actually cools down the skin.
 It’s perfect for post shower at the gym (or hot afternoons at the office).
 There is also malachite, a semi-precious stone that is an important source of copper ore.
 Copper increases the amounts of collagen and elastin, and malachite is regarded as a detoxifier.

 My body lotion of choice these days is Stemulation Relance Body Lotion ($98 in the shop).
 It is rich but lightweight enough to use through the summer, and a little goes a long way.
 This is a proper anti-aging body product with stem cells (the human variety), exfoliating lactates and fruit acids and plant-derived antioxidants.
 I am really seeing smoother and more supple skin and think it is worth every cent.